The future of solar energy is bright

 Dubuque Solar project

-The Dubuque Solar project is a combination of two sites, the West Dubuque Solar Garden and the Port of Dubuque Solar Garden.
+The Dubuque Solar project is a combination of two sites, the West Dubuque Solar Garden and the Downtown Dubuque Solar Garden.
 This project earned the Envision Platinum rating for sustainable infrastructure – the highest Envision award level.
 This is the first solar project to receive Envision recognition.

 West Dubuque Solar Garden

 The West Dubuque Solar Garden is the largest single solar project in Iowa.
 In September 2017, the West Dubuque Solar Garden came online to bring clean energy to customers.
 This five-megawatt site uses more than 15,000 panels.

 The annual output of this solar garden is equal to the annual usage of about 727 average Iowa homes.
 The site covers 21.1 acres of land in a new industrial park in Dubuque, Iowa.
 This land was sloped and not ideal to build a large manufacturing facility.
 However, this slope is ideal for a solar garden.
 Because of the slope, we are able to place the panels closer together without casting shade on the back rows – just like stadium seating.

 The West Dubuque Solar Garden and the Downtown Dubuque Solar Garden are the result of innovative partnership with the city of Dubuque and the Greater Dubuque Development Corporation.